apache/mxnet/docs/faq/add_op_in_backend.md

 In order to unit test it in frontend, we need to add the following code to the python file `test_operator.py`.
 A typical operator implementation tests for both the `symbol` API and the `ndarray` API.
-In this tutorial we will go over the symbol API test.
-The `symbol` API test, tests for the complete functionality of the operator - the forward pass, the backward pass and the gradient computation in the operator implementation.
+The following test has both these tests.
+The imperative API test, tests for the `ndarray` API, `mx.nd.contrib.quadratic`.
+The `symbol` API test, tests for the complete functionality of the operator - the forward pass and the backward pass.
 To facilitate the testing of these functionalities we use three helper functions available in the `mxnet.test_utils` module:
  - `check_symbolic_forward`
  - `check_symbolic_backward`
  - `check_numeric_gradient`